5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 Step-by-Step Process:

-1. Prepare the solution: Mix 1 teaspoon of tea tree oil with 1 cup of water in a spray bottle.
+1. Mix 1 teaspoon of tea tree oil with 1 cup of water in a spray bottle.
 Shake well to combine.

-5. Wipe and dry: After the appropriate time has passed, wipe the board with a clean, damp cloth to remove residual solution.
+5. After the appropriate time has passed, wipe the board with a clean, damp cloth to remove residual solution.
 Dry thoroughly with clean towels and allow to air dry completely for 24 hours.

-6. Reconditioning: Once completely dry, apply food-grade mineral oil to recondition the wood.
+6. Once completely dry, apply a thin layer of food-grade mineral oil to recondition the wood.

-Tea tree oil is particularly effective because it continues to inhibit mold growth even after treatment, making it an excellent choice for cutting boards with recurring mold issues.
+Tea tree oil is particularly useful for recurring mold problems due to its lasting antifungal properties.
 The natural oil has a distinctive scent that will dissipate after a few days.
 This method is safe for food preparation surfaces when properly diluted and rinsed.

 Solution 5: Bleach Solution (For Severe Cases)